Ciao: Spread

 The Venetian ciào was adopted by Northern Italian people during the late 19th and early 20th century.
 Later it became common elsewhere in Italy with the spelling ciao.
 It has since spread to many countries in Europe, along with other items of the Italian culture.
-In the late 19th and early 20th centuries, the greeting (spelled 'chau' and only meaning 'bye') spread to the Americas—especially Colombia, Costa Rica, Uruguay, Paraguay, Bolivia, Peru, Ecuador, Chile, Brazil (as 'tchau'), Venezuela, Panama and Argentina—largely by way of Italian immigrants.
-In today's Cuba, "ciao" as a closing in letters has largely replaced the more traditional "adiós," with its religious implications, for many young people.
-'Ciao' has also permeated Australian culture, becoming a popular greeting among descendants of Italian immigrants.
+In the late 19th and early 20th centuries, the greeting (spelled chau and only meaning 'bye') spread to the Americas—especially Colombia, Costa Rica, Uruguay, Paraguay, Bolivia, Peru, Ecuador, Chile, Brazil (as tchau), Venezuela, Panama and Argentina – largely by way of Italian immigrants.
+In today's Cuba, ciao as a closing in letters has largely replaced the more traditional adiós, with its religious implications, for many young people.
+Ciao has also permeated Australian culture, becoming a popular greeting among descendants of Italian immigrants.
 It is also common in some varieties of South African English.
-Ciao has also been used in some parts of Romania as a way to say “goodbye”.
+Ciao has also been used in some parts of Romania as a way to say 'goodbye'.
+Serbo-Croatian-speaking countries use ciao (ćao, ћао) as both a greeting and a parting interjection.

 Ernest Hemingway's novel A Farewell to Arms (1929), which is set in northeast Italy during World War I, is credited with bringing the word into the English language.